JuliaPlots/Plots.jl/README.md

 ![gadfly_plt](img/gadfly1.png)

-See the examples pages for lots of ways to plot in every supported backend.
+See the examples pages for lots of examples of plots, and what those commands produce for each supported backend.

 ## API